Use Attribute Filters on Dashboards

 Attribute filters are used to selectively display data by defining specific criteria based on attribute values, allowing users to narrow down and focus on relevant information for analysis and visualization in their dashboards.

-Drag and drop Attribute Filter to the filter bar at the top of the dashboard.
+Drag and drop an Attribute Filter to the filter bar at the top of the dashboard.

 Select an attribute from the dropdown menu.